Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 24th, 2023:

 It's almost Christmas, but I still want to code..
-I will soon set me goals/roadmap for the next year!
+I will soon set me goals/roadmap for the next year!!